 Prior service costs are amortized using the straight-line method over a certain number of years (10 years) within the average remaining service period of employees at the time of their accrual.

-Unrecognized actuarial differences and unrecognized prior service costs are posted to the cumulative adjustment related to retirement benefits under accumulated other comprehensive income in the net assets section after adjusting for tax effects.
+Unrecognized actuarial differences and unrecognized prior service costs are posted to the remeasurements of defined benefit plans under accumulated other comprehensive income in the net assets section after adjusting for tax effects.

 2. Notes to Changes in Accounting Policies